Flight-Free-UK/flight_free_uk_website/source/posts/one-of-the-100-000-maria-ardley.html.markdown

 To be completely honest, I don't like flying and had stopped in 2015 for this reason.
 However, when I found out about the environmental impact earlier this year, I decided not to do it again.

-> "I found out about the environmental impact of flying earlier this year, I decided not to do it again."
+> "When I found out about the environmental impact of flying, I decided not to do it again."

  Before 2015, despite feeling nervous about flying, I'd done it on quite a regular basis, flying to other countries in Europe and further afield, to Mexico and Cuba, Japan and South Korea.
 My husband and I flew to Morocco on our honeymoon.